| We

 the casino's front porch.

-Palace - There is a lot of tacky crap in this casino
+- There is a lot of tacky crap in this casino and just wandering

-of artfulness.
-It used to be even tackier and more glorious,
+used to be even tackier and more glorious, but it still

-fountains come to life every hour on the hour in the shopping
+to life every hour on the hour in the shopping mall attached

-marble statues, and are animatronic.
-The first show features
+statues, and are animatronic.
+The first show features Bacchanal

-Bacchanal realizing that gambling at Caesars is good.
-The
+realizing that gambling at Caesars is good.
+The other relates

-other relates the story of the sinking of Atlantis.
-Neptune
+the story of the sinking of Atlantis.
+Neptune gives his

-gives his offspring the King Lear treatment and he dooms
+offspring the King Lear treatment and he dooms them to an

 but they draw big crowds.
 If you want to watch them, find